sassoftware/saspy/saspy/doc/source/configuration.rst

 authtoken -
     The SASLogon authorization token to use instead of acquiring one via user/pw or authcode or jwt.
     Normally SASPy calls SASLogon to authenticate and get this token.
 But, if you do that yourself, you can just pass it in.
-    These tokens, for reference, are very long strings of random chatacters; just so you know that you're using the right thing :)
+    These tokens, for reference, are very long strings of random characters; just so you know that you're using the right thing :)

+refreshtoken -
+    If you are providing the Authtoken yourself you should also have access to the Refreshtoken, acquired when you got the Authtoken from SASLogon.
+Provide that token so SASPy can refresh your access token before it expires.

 jwt -
     A JWT bearer token that can be used to acquire a SASLogon authorization token.
 This would be something like an Azure token, where Azure and Viya have been set up to allow the JWT to be used to get a SASLogon token.
-    These tokens, for reference, are very long strings of random chatacters; just so you know that you're using the right thing :)
+    These tokens, for reference, are very long strings of random characters; just so you know that you're using the right thing :)

 .. code-block:: ipython3